rivet-gg/toolchain/CONTRIBUTING.md

 ```

 This will direct the toolchain to use the raw source code for the backend instead of the embedded backend source code that requires a rebuild.

+### Backend Helper Deno Tasks

+See `packages/backend/deno.jsonc` for extra scripts for the backend.

 ## Implementation Notes